 Layering a small rug on top of a larger one can direct the eye to that specific area.
 So if you have a coffee table, bench, chest, or some other type of special piece you want to be highlighted, layering a rug is an excellent way to do it.
 It's also great for doing the opposite--drawing your attention away from an area.
 If you've got a piece of furniture or architectural element you want to mask, a small rug in another part of the room can pull the eye away from it.

-The main reason people like to layer rugs is because it gives them an opportunity to experiment with color.
+The main reason people like to layer rugs is that it gives them an opportunity to experiment with color.
 Some people find a colored carpet covering their entire floor to be too much, so layering allows for a neutral base with a smaller pop of color.
 For other people, a single rug doesn't offer enough color.
 Fortunately, there's no reason why you can't layer color on color!
 The key is just to find colors that compliment each other and the rest of the items in the room.
 But layer away to your heart's content!

 Play with Pattern

 Layering patterned rugs on top of each other is a little trickier than layering a patterned rug on a solid, rug, but it's definitely not impossible.
 When experimenting with this look try to use colors that are the same intensity.
 For instance, don’t mix pastels with jewel tones.
 Different patterns can often work together if they’re of the same hues.
 Also, think about tone-on-tone patterns.
 They can give a room depth and character without coming across as too bold.
 Ultimately when layering patterns, it's best to trust your eye and go with your gut.
 If you like the way it looks, then go with it.